TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

-Once we have the file locally, we inspect it and it seems to have the contents of a `typical home directory` including the rsa_id of an user:
+Once we have the file locally, we inspect it and it seems to have the contents of a `typical home directory` including the id_rsa of an user:

 <br />